English Literature with Creative Writing with a Foundation Year, BA (Hons)

 You will also have the option of a semester in the USA, Canada, China, Hong Kong or Singapore, further improving your student experience and career prospects.

-Your English Literature with Creative Writing with a Foundation Year Experience
+Your Creative Writing Experience

-During your foundation year, you will explore what it means to be human – studying a range of humanities and social science topics to introduce you to university-level study.
+During your foundation year, you will explore what it means to be human, studying a range of humanities and social science topics to introduce you to university-level study.

 You will start the degree course in your second year, when you can tailor your degree to your own interests, learning how to write novels, write for the stage, screen and broadcast, write short stories and non-fiction, write poetry, writing as a career and exploring styles and genres.

-English Literature with Creative Writing with a Foundation Year Employment Opportunities
+Creative Writing Employment Opportunities

 Modules